• Skip to primary navigation

 I love this crock pot recipe because of how easy it is to make.
 There’s minimal prep time, besides chopping up vegetables, and then you’re ready to go.
 Just throw everything into your crockpot, set the timer for 6 hours and get ready for your kitchen to smell amazing!

-You guys have been telling me that I need to share more of my slow cooker recipes, since you’ve enjoyed my Cabbage and Kielbasa and Cabbage Roll Casserole.
+You guys have been telling me that I need to share more of my slow cooker recipes, since you’ve enjoyed my Cabbage and Kielbasa, Cabbage Roll Casserole and Cabbage Jambalaya with Sausage and Potatoes.
 So here I am – now it’s time to share Slow Cooker Sausage and Cabbage!

 Ingredients for Slow Cooker Sausage